WAVE171/flag-git-workshop/README.md

 # GIT Workshop at FLAG School

-Welcome to the GIT Workshop repository for FLAG School!
-This repository contains resources, exercises, and examples to help you understand and effectively use Git for version control.
+Welcome to the GIT Workshop class!
+This repository will be your go-to during the duration of the course.

 ## Table of Contents